Qatar pays Gaza salaries to ease tensions; Israel says money's not for Hamas

-GAZA (Reuters) - A $15 million Qatari cash infusion was paid out to impoverished Palestinian civil servants in Gaza on Friday, offering Hamas a potential domestic reprieve though Israel said the money would not go to the enclave’s dominant Islamist group.
+GAZA (Reuters) - A $15 million Qatari cash infusion was paid out to impoverished Palestinian civil servants in the Gaza Strip on Friday, offering the enclave’s dominant Hamas Islamists a potential domestic reprieve though Israel said the money would not go to them.

 Hamas’s political rival based in the West Bank, Palestinian President Mahmoud Abbas, has slashed Gaza budgets, beggaring tens of thousands of government employees.
 That has helped stoke a half-year of bloody protests and occasional shelling exchanges across the border of Gaza, which Israel keeps under blockade.

-Palestinian sources said the Qatari payout, received on Thursday, was the first of a total of $90 million that would come into the Gaza Strip over the next six months with Israeli approval.
+Palestinian sources said the Qatari payout, received on Thursday, was the first of a total of $90 million that would come into Gaza over the next six months with Israeli approval.

-Israel had previously agreed to the gas-rich Gulf Arab state donating money only for approved civilian construction projects or fuel in Gaza, worried that more fungible cash donations could reach Hamas, with whom Israel has fought three wars in a decade.
+Israel had previously agreed to the gas-rich Gulf Arab state donating materials for civilian construction projects or fuel, worried that more fungible cash donations could reach Hamas guerrillas, with which it has fought three wars in a decade.

 “One day, I have no money to get food or medicine for my children - and now I will buy them food, medicine and clothes,” said Wael Abu Assi, a traffic policeman, outside a Gaza City post office where people queued to draw their salaries.

 Branded a terrorist group in the West, Hamas has been under years of embargo by Israel and neighboring Egypt.
-Hamas authorities tax Gazans and its leaders said in the past they had received funds from other countries including Iran.
+Hamas leaders said in the past they had received funds from other countries including Iran.

-Observers for Qatar were present at all 12 post offices across Gaza, a coastal enclave, on Friday to monitor the salary distribution process.
-Employees had to present a copy of their identity card and be finger-printed.
+Observers for Qatar were present at all 12 post offices across Gaza to monitor the salary disbursements.
+Employees had to present their identity card and be finger-printed.

+“Long live Qatar!” shouted youths who greeting Doha’s point-man for Gaza relief efforts, Mohammed Al-Emadi, at a site near the border with Israel which has seen frequent demonstrations.

+“Long live Gaza!” he replied.
+But as the diplomat’s convoy departed, some youths threw stones that smashed a window on his bodyguards’ car - suggesting not all Palestinian protesters were pleased with Qatar’s intervention.
+Al-Emadi’s car was unscathed.

-Qatar’s official news agency said the wealthy Gulf state’s donation would benefit 27,000 civil servants.
+Qatar’s official news agency said the donated money would benefit 27,000 civil servants.
 “The salaries for the others will be paid from local revenue,” it said.

-A Hamas official said the 27,000 who would draw salaries on Friday and Saturday would include civil policemen.
 Hamas has hired over 40,000 people in Gaza since 2007 but many appeared to have been excluded from the list of payees.

 “They told me they don’t have money for me,” one employee told Reuters on condition tat he would not be named.
 “Maybe Israel vetoed my name?”